fugitive90/log2ram/README.md

 # Log2Ram
-Like ramlog for sysV initt (debian 8 jessie for example).
+Like ramlog for Debian based  sysV init systems

 Usefull for **Raspberry** for not writing all the time on the SD card.
 You need it because your SD card don't want to suffer anymore !